Kotlin/KEEP/proposals/call-explanation.md

 #### Calls

-If a function is annotated with `@ExplainCall`, and has itself been transformed by the compiler-plugin, this will result in any call to said function being automatically transformed by the compiler-plugin to include a `CallExplanation` parameter.
+If a function is annotated with `@PowerAssert`, and has itself been transformed by the compiler-plugin, this will result in any call to said function being automatically transformed by the compiler-plugin to include a `CallExplanation` parameter.